steltenpower/PowerGists/animation.md

 - interactive objects becoming dead photos<br>[animatedIMG needed]<br><br>
 In other words<br>![CopyPasteWaste](CopyPasteWaste.png)

-2nd: context and process is lost:
+but 1st: context and process is lost:
 - A **disaster for REPRODUCIBILITY** and reasoning about and experimenting with the matter<br>[animatedIMG needed]
 - A slightly wrong selection to copy (a decimal point missed?) is often impossible to detect in the result, let alone repairable<br>[animatedIMG needed]
 - A later change in the source will not be automatically reflected in where it's copied to.
 There it will be out of date<br>[animatedIMG needed]